ffund/network-security/lab-0.md

 If your request fails, try again with a different aggregate.

 Even if your request is succesful, it will take some time before your VMs are ready for you to log in.

-To see when they're ready, click on the name of your slice to go back to the slice page.
+To see when they're ready, click on the name of your slice (at the top, where it says "Home -> Project -> Slice") to go back to the slice page.
 On your slice page, the canvas will automatically refresh to show you the status of your VMs - each VM will turn green as it becomes available for log in:

 ![](images/jacks-some-resources-ready.png)